slyall/www-darkmere/content/linux.conf.au_guide.md

 Note: This document was previously known as the *Linux.conf.au: First timers Guide*

+## New / different in 2018 (thanks to Bruce & James)
+* It's a Big City LCA, in the heart of the city.
+A few minutes walk from Central Station, on major bus route trunks from the inner west
+* The dorms are 15-30 minutes away
+* LCA has arranged for late-night access to common areas in the University, so people who want to hack socially into the night can stay at the uni
+* Most of the events will be within walking distance of the campus - expect fewer shuttle buses
+* No catered lunches - but there are 3 major shopping center food courts within 10 minutes walk, as well as many many dining options along the way
+* We intend to provide childcare; it won't be onsite, and we don't have cost or location details yet, but it's something we're working on as a priority
+* We are offering those who submitted papers a little token of thanks in their schwag bags if they attend.
+* The Friday is on a public holiday in Australia.
+As a result there will be a number of shops not open and changes to public transport timetables.
+On the plus side there are activities all around the city and in the suburbs in commemoration of the day.
+* We will have volunteers at the airport to help direct people to the right train lines to get them in to the city at peak arrival times (please use the arrivals page on the wiki!).
+There wont be a dedicated LCA bus as some years have done.

 ## What was new(ish) / different in 2017
 * No Swag Bag
 * Lunch is catered